Engee documentation

 FuzzyCMeansResult: 3 clusters for 150 points in 4 dimensions (converged in 16 iterations)

-Calculation of the centres of three clusters based on four attributes of the objects of observation:
+Calculation of the centers of three clusters based on four features of observational objects:

 In [ ]: